-Donald J. Netolitzky; "The Grim Parade: Supreme Court of Canada Self Represented Appellants in 2017" "Self-Represented Litigants are persons who appear in legal proceedings without a lawyer.
-This study is a document- and court record-based quantitative, statistically valid profile of 122 SRLs who filed 125 leave to appeal applications in the Supreme Court of Canada … Continue reading The Grim Parade: Supreme Court of Canada Self Represented Appellants in 2017
+Donald J. Netolitzky; “The Grim Parade: Supreme Court of Canada Self Represented Appellants in 2017” “Self-Represented Litigants are persons who appear in legal proceedings without a lawyer.
+This study is a document- and court record-based quantitative, statistically valid profile of … Continue reading The Grim Parade: Supreme Court of Canada Self Represented Appellants in 2017

 Tag: Vexatious Litigation